AdobeDocs/real-time-cdp-collaboration.en/help/guide/permissions/manage-roles.md

 As an administrator, you need to create and assign yourself an all-access role that contains two core resources:

-- access to the `Prod` sandboxe
+- access to the `Prod` sandbox
-- access to all resources within Real-Time CDP Collaboraton
+- access to all resources within Real-Time CDP Collaboration

-Begin by [creating a new role](https://experienceleague.adobe.com/en/docs/experience-platform/access-control/abac/permissions-ui/roles#create-new-role), providing a clear name such as **Real-Time CDP Collaboration All Access**.
+Begin by [creating a new role](https://experienceleague.adobe.com/en/docs/experience-platform/access-control/abac/permissions-ui/roles#create-new-role), providing a meaningful name such as **Real-Time CDP Collaboration All Access**.
 Within the resources workspace, ensure that **[!UICONTROL Sandboxes]** has **Prod** added (this should be added by default when creating the role).
 Next, select **[!UICONTROL Collaborations]** from the list of resources.

 ![The role dashboard with the Sandboxes resources chosen and the Collaborations resource highlighted.](../../assets/permissions/add-resources.png)